 GLIMPSE: Wordless Awareness

-After you have read the mindful glimpses in this book, I suggest you record the ones you like best in your own voice, at a pace that seems right for you, and then listen to your own voice lead you home.
+It’s often effective to record the mindful glimpses you like best in your own voice, at a pace that seems right for you.
+Then listen to your own voice lead you home.

-This is an excerpt from The Way of Effortless Mindfulness: A Revolutionary Guide for Living an Awakened Life by Loch Kelly.
+This post is an adapted excerpt from my book, The Way of Effortless Mindfulness.